Dashticz/dashticz_v2/docs/gettingstarted/basicdashboard.rst

     config['user_name'] = '<Domoticz Username>';
     config['pass_word'] = '<Domoticz Password>';

-If your initial is working then let's continue with step 2.
+If your initial dashboard is working then let's continue with step 2.

 Step 2: Creating a custom layout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example we'll create a simple dashboard, consisting of

-- one screen
+- one screen.
-- two columns, consisting of 1/3 and 2/3 of the screen widths
+- two columns, consisting of 1/3 and 2/3 of the screen width.
 - two devices in the second column next to each other.

-First we have to add the definition for the devices.
+First we have to add the block definition for the devices.
 For this you have to know the Domoticz device ID.
 You can find your device ID in the Settings->Devices overview of Domoticz.
 Choose two switch devices.
 In this example we'll use device id 120 and 121.